pymupdf/PyMuPDF/docs/pymupdf-layout/index.rst

 .. note::

     Please note that page ``header`` / ``footer`` exclusion is not applicable to JSON output as it aims to always represent all data for the included pages.
-Please refer top the full :ref:`PyMuPDF4LLM API <pymupdf4llm-api>` for more.
+Please refer to the full :ref:`PyMuPDF4LLM API <pymupdf4llm-api>` for more.

 Extending Capability
 ----------------------------------